Success (magazine): History

 Success was established in 1897 by Orison Swett Marden as a way to promote "New Thought Philosophy", which taught positive thinking, life skills, and discipline.
 That magazine continued until 1911 when it merged with The National Post.
 The magazine was revived as the New Success in 1918, and then re-adopted the title Success in 1921; the magazine was published until 1927, being replaced by New Age Illustrated at that time.

 During its early years, Success contained literary contributions of several notable New Thought writers such as Napoleon Hill, Samuel Merwin and W. Clement Stone.

 Success Unlimited

 In 1954, the influential American businessman, philanthropist, and self-help writer W. Clement Stone launched the magazine Success Unlimited in collaboration with Napoleon Hill.
-Contributors to the magazine included Norman Vincent Peale, Napoleon Hill, Harold Sherman, Preston Bradley, and Ben Sweetland.
+Contributors to the magazine included Hill, Norman Vincent Peale, Harold Sherman, Preston Bradley, and Ben Sweetland.
 In words of the Executive Editor, Og Mandino, the magazine sought to inform its readers how to become a "whole person - not just wealthy, but also healthy, happy and wise."

 The magazine changed its name to Success in 1981.
 It remained in publication until 2001, ceasing publication shortly before Stone's death in 2002.
 The magazine was restarted in 2008 by a Texas businessman.